 I can’t pinpoint the timeline.
 The time has neither flown by, nor has it plodded at a slow pace.
 The experiences are so nourished that the time feels full, whole, and substantial.
-Three years of solo traveling across India, and my plate is not even half-full!
+Three years of traveling across this gigantic country, and my plate is not even half-full!

-Throughout the journey we call ‘India’, while teaching in a school in the remotest part of Uttar Pradesh, or spending nights alone at railway platforms in Bihar, from hitchhiking across North India to solo camping in off-center villages, the curious faces bombarded the question of safety.
+Throughout the journey we call ‘India’, while teaching in a school in the remotest part of Uttar Pradesh, or spending nights alone at railway platforms in Bihar, from hitchhiking across North to camping alone in off-center villages, the curious faces bombarded the question of safety.

 Did I Ever Feel Unsafe While Travelling in India?

 Did I ever question how safe the experience of traveling across India would be?
-Did I ever categorize my safety from a solo-female-traveller perspective?
+Did I ever categorize it from a solo-female-traveller perspective?

 There are two Srinagars in India.
 One is in Kashmir, and another is in Uttarakhand.
 By the graceful stretch of water clotted in circles, a local man started following me for kilometers, in the seclusion of Uttarakhand’s Srinagar.
 I had to keep my pepper spray in my grip, and flash it to the guy.
 Even then he followed me to the first sight of humans.